crossminer/CrossRec/README.md

 Università degli Studi dell'Aquila

 Proceedings of the 9th Italian Information Retrieval Workshop, Rome, Italy, May, 28-30, 2018

-and:

-<b>A collaborative-filtering approach to third-party library recommendation</b>

-Juri Di Rocco, Phuong T. Nguyen, Davide Di Ruscio

-Department of Information Engineering, Computer Science and Mathematics, Università degli Studi dell'Aquila

-submitted to the Information and Software Technology journal.

 ## CrossRec: A Recommender System for Suggesting Third-party Libraries